 Seha has endured many treatments over the last few years and has showed remarkable resolve and courage to survive.
 In 2018 we decided his wound had healed enough to introduce him to two females, with the result that little Daniel was born in June 2019.
 This underpins the concept of saving injured and poached survivors, allowing them to breed eventually as to not lose their genetics and continuing the survival of the species

-As of January 2022, Seha has been successfully returned to the wild!
-A safe and well protected game reserve in the heart of Limpopo Province of South Africa has been identified and is now the home of this incredibly brave and strong Rhino.
+In January 2022, Seha was successfully returned to the wild!
+A safe and well protected game reserve in the heart of Limpopo Province of South Africa had been identified and was to be the home of this incredibly brave and strong Rhino.
 Additionally, and with our partners “Baby Rhino Rescue”, it was decided to purchase two female Rhinos of breeding age, with the hopes that Seha will take a fancy to these ladies, thus further contributing his strong genetics to the greater Rhino population.

-Since the introduction of the two Rhino cows (called Tshilidzi and Dakalo) over 6 months ago, Seha has yet to find them!
-With this new information, we now realise that Seha’s sense of smell must have been damaged during his horrific poaching incident.
+Over 6 months after the introduction of the two Rhino cows, called Tshilidzi and Dakalo, Seha had yet to find them!
+This bought us to realise that Seha’s sense of smell must have been damaged more than we first thought during his horrific poaching incident.

-Unfortunately, it became apparent thanks to the constant watchful eye of Seha’s personal Rhino shepherd that his condition was quickly deteriorating during his first winter in his new wild home.
+Thanks to the constant watchful eye of Seha’s personal Rhino shepherd, it soon became apparent that Seha was struggling to get enough nourishment during his first winter in his new wild home.
 He was not doing well, and his condition was quickly deteriorating.
 The STS team and our generous supporters worked quickly to gather resources and additional feed was brought to him twice daily for a few weeks which perked him right up!
-Today, Seha is again the chunky and cheeky bull we have grown to love over the years.
+Soon Seha was once again the chunky and cheeky bull we have grown to love over the years.

 Unbeknownst to us all the two females who were bought to accompany Seha turned out to be pregnant all a long!
 This was a shock to Seha as much as for us!
-They are both now single mothers and have been moved to a separate large area in order to ensure the calves and Seha both remain safe during this critical time in the new calves and mothers lives.
+The mothers and calves had to be moved to a separate large area in order to ensure the calves and Seha both remain safe during this critical time in the new calves and mothers lives.